-Throughout the summer, and into the fall semester, Laveen has been monitoring public health data and following guidelines prescribed through Executive Orders of the Governor.
+Throughout summer 2020 , and into the fall 2020 semester, Laveen has been monitoring public health data and following guidelines prescribed through Executive Orders of the Governor.
 View the timeline of important reopening milestones at our Return to Laveen Timeline page.

 May 14, 2021 District Updates Face Mask Procedures Based on New CDC Guidance

 The District will continue current face mask procedures through the last day of school on May 19, 2021.

 On May 20, 2021, based on CDC guidance released on May 13, 2021, the following changes will be made to our face mask procedures: